FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/README.md

 	`brew install pandoc`

 	`brew install --cask wkhtmltopdf`
-6. If your machine does not have git/make etc, you might fun the following: Install developer command line tools for MacOS
+6. If your machine does not have git/make etc, you might run the following: Install developer command line tools for MacOS

 	`xcode-select --install`